akazukin5151/approportionment/webui/ROADMAP.md

 - RRV unnormalized linear interpolation

 # UI

+100, 1000, and 10000 voters are very common. add a button to quickly select them, and a custom input field for others.

+or just a (log?) slider from 100 to 10000. anything more is impractical and anything less is not representative anyway.

 - when they are lots of candidates, it's hard to distinguish between parties in coalition table, especially when randomly generated candidates ended up with a similar black color

 - table headers